anoopk18/anoopk18.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a first-year PhD student in *Computation, Cognition and Language* at the [Language Technology Lab](https://ltl.mmll.cam.ac.uk/) at the University of Cambridge, supervised by
+I am a second-year PhD student in *Computation, Cognition and Language* at the [Language Technology Lab](https://ltl.mmll.cam.ac.uk/) at the University of Cambridge, supervised by
 [Prof. Anna Korhonen](https://sites.google.com/site/annakorhonen/) and